Angarsk8/photo_gallery_test/README.md

 ##USAGE

 First of all, check you have installed Node.js and the Node Packaging Manager (npm).
-If so, run the following commands:
+If so, run the following commands in a terminal in the root level of the folder:

 1. `npm install` to install all of the dependecies listed in the Package.json file.
 2. `bower install` to install all of the front end dependencies listed in the bower.json file.